epics-base/ci-scripts/README.md

 a change in setting up EPICS Base will not be applied if Base is found in the cache.

-**Why does running the scripts locally on my MacOS machine fail?**

-The ci-scripts for Travis-CI require Bash version 4.
-As Apple ships an older Bash for [political reasons][reddit.bash], you need to install a more recent Bash, e.g. using MacPorts or Homebrew.

 ## Release Numbering of this Module

 The module tries to apply [Semantic Versioning](https://semver.org/).